- Developing a preventive vaccine against HIV is a scientific challenge owing to the virus’s unique properties.

 When will an HIV vaccine be available?

-Scientists have swung from optimism to pessimism about the chances of developing an effective vaccine over the past thirty years.
-Scientists are becoming optimistic again after the results of recent studies.
+Scientists have swung between optimism and pessimism about the chances of developing an effective vaccine over the past 30 years.
+Scientists were feeling more optimistic after the results of the phase I and II studies that fed into Uhambo and Imbokodo, but we are now in a period, if not of pessimism, of retrenchment.

-Even if the large trials underway produce positive results after 2023, it will take several years for the results to be fully analysed and submitted for regulatory approval.
+Even if Mosaico produces positive results after 2024, it will take several years for the results to be fully analysed and submitted for regulatory approval – and they will only apply to the subtype B epidemic that is predominant in Europe and the Americas.
 Vaccine manufacturing will need to be scaled up and money will need to be pledged by donors to pay for HIV vaccination campaigns in lower-income countries.
-Also, further studies may be needed to check that vaccines effective in one clinical trial show similar efficacy in other populations.
+Further studies will be needed to find out if the vaccine effective in this one clinical trial show similar efficacy in other populations.